Blobfolio/pxsum/README.md

 ## Supported Image Formats

-Pxsum can detect and decode (most) images in the following formats:
+Pxsum can detect and decode (most) single-frame images in the following formats:

 * AVIF
 * BMP